DeliciousHouse/Home-Assistant_3D_Blueprint_Generator/docs/ai_image_generation.md

 2. Floor plans showing the layout of each floor
 3. An exterior view of your home

+### Important Notes for Gemini 2.0

+When using Google's Gemini 2.0 Flash Preview Image Generation model:

+1. Use a simple configuration with minimal parameters to avoid errors
+2. The model can be sensitive to prompt formatting - keep prompts descriptive but concise
+3. If you encounter errors related to "response modalities", try updating to the latest version of the `google-generativeai` package

 These images will be accessible in the 3D Blueprint Viewer via the "AI Images" button.

 ## Customizing Image Styles